SonarSource/sonar-go-archived/sonar-go-plugin/src/test/README.md

 done
 ```

-Note: In the reports, we are replacing origin file name with "main.go" to avoid committing all the test data files.
+Note: In the reports, we are replacing origin file name with "main.go" to simplify report processing while unit testing.
-"main.go" is always present during testing, because we are generating it in "ExternalLinterSensorHelper" class